One oz. baker’s yeast

 How to make the PANETTONE:

-Almost every region in Italy has its own Christmas cake, but this Milanese specialty is by far the most famous and most difficult to make.
+Almost every region in Italy has its own Christmas cake, but this Milanese specialty is the most famous and most difficult to make.
 Panettone is available both in a high, dome-shaped, or flat version.
 Natural yeast (that is, leavened dough) is essential to making a real panettone because if the cake is made directly from brewer’s yeast, its flavor is less delicate.

-Besides, the process of letting the dough rise must be carried out according to very specific instructions so that the result has a soft and airy texture.
+Besides, the process of letting the dough rise must be carried out according to precise instructions so that the result has a soft and airy texture.
 In any case, rising time depends on many factors: room temperature, the season, the length of the mixing process, etc. The timing given in the recipe for the panettone can therefore only be approximate.